As Tusculum is a residential college, where the majority of our student body reside within residence halls on our picturesque campus.

 Living on each floor of the residence halls you will find at least one Resident Assistant, sometimes more!
 R.A.’s are para-professional students trained to assist their peers in acclimating to college life and build a community in their living area.

-The largest of Tusculum College’s six residence halls, Katherine Hall provides student housing on its three floors.
+The largest of Tusculum’s six residence halls, Katherine Hall provides student housing on its three floors.

 Renovated in the summer of 1999, Katherine Hall is comprised of double and triple rooms with air conditioning and community baths in each wing.